getsentry/sentry-docs/src/collections/_documentation/accounts/quotas/manage-event-stream-guide.md

 sidebar_order: 3
 ---

-Getting started with Sentry error monitoring is pretty straightforward --- create a Sentry project, install and initialize the Sentry SDK in your code and you're ready to go.
-Once completed, **any** Exception, Runtime Error or Crash that occurs **wherever** and **whenever** your code is running, will be aggregated in your `Event Stream`.
-Depending on your portfolio, your stream might be aggregating millions of events in no time.
-Sending all your errors to Sentry is generally a good practice.
-This ensures greater visibility into the health and performance of your application code.
-However, with just this basic setup in place, you might risk:

-1. Flooding your event stream with excessive noise such as errors from 3rd party libraries, errors from unstable versions of your code, etc.
-2. Getting spammed with alert notifications about things you don't care about or worse --- lose track of the critical issues that are hiding in your code.

-Filtering this noise will help ensure that you only see the relevant errors that you want or need to fix.
-Also, if you're on an event-quota based plan, unnecessary noise might end up draining your quota and leaving you blind when and where it matters.

-To cope with these challenges, Sentry provides several mechanisms that allow you to control the _type_ and _amount_ of events that make it to your event stream.
+Sending all application errors to Sentry ensures you'll be notified in real-time when errors occur in your code.
+However, with just the basic setup, you might quickly realize that your applications generate many errors, and those might trigger many notifications.
+Sentry provides tools to control the _type_ and _amount_ of errors that are monitored.
+These will allow you to:

+1. Shape your event stream to make it actionable and meaningful.
+2. Reserve those real-time notifications for errors that actually break your code.
+3. Manage your quotas if you're on an event-quota based plan, since too much noise may drain your quota.

-## 1. Filtering
+## 1. SDK Filtering: beforeSend

-Filtering is the optimal way to manage your event stream and quota.
-It ensures that only actionable errors related to your source code make it to your event stream.
-If it's redundant, filter it --- clear your event stream from undesired "noise" and keep your alert notifications for the errors that matter.

-### Outbound Filters

-Sentry SDK has several configuration options that can be used to filter unwanted errors from reaching your account.
-By default, all errors will be sent.
-Those include:

-- `beforeSend`: A callback method invoked before an event is sent from your code runtime to Sentry with the event object passed to it as a parameter.
-Developers can hook into this callback to modify the event or drop it (filter) completely by returning `null`.
-You can filter outgoing events based on custom logic and data available on the SDK and event object like _tags_, _environment_, _release version_, _error attributes_, etc.
+All Sentry SDKs support the `beforeSend` callback method.
+Once implemented, the method is invoked when the SDK captures an event, right before sending it to your Sentry account.
+It receives the event object as a parameter, so developers can use that to modify the event's data or drop it completely (by returning `null`) based on their custom logic and the data available on the event like _tags_, _environment_, _release version_, _error attributes_, and so forth.
+For more information see [Filtering Events](https://docs.sentry.io/error-reporting/configuration/filtering/)

+## 2. SDK Configuration

+The Sentry SDKs have several configuration options that can be used to filter unwanted errors from leaving your application's runtime.
+A lot of these options are platform-specific, so make sure you look for yours in our docs under [Platforms](https://docs.sentry.io/platforms/) and [Configuration](https://docs.sentry.io/error-reporting/configuration/).
+Here are some examples:

-For JavaScript SDKs:
+### JavaScript

+The SDK includes multiple `Integrations` - functional plugins that you can configure, enable, or disable.
+For more information see [JavaScript SDK Integrations](https://docs.sentry.io/platforms/javascript/#sdk-integrations).
+Several integrations allow you to configure the types of events you want Sentry to monitor:

+#### InboundFilters

+The integration is enabled by default and adds the following configuration options to the SDK:

 - `whitelistUrls`: Domains that might raise acceptable exceptions represented in a regex pattern format.
-- `blacklistUrls`: A list of strings or regex patterns that match error URLs which should be blocked from sending events.
- > **Note**: Configuring both options on the SDK can be used to blacklist **subdomains** of the domains listed in `whitelistUrls`.
+- `blacklistUrls`: A list of strings or regex patterns that match error URLs which should be blocked from sending events (Configuring both options on the SDK can be used to blacklist **subdomains** of the domains listed in `whitelistUrls`).
 - `ignoreErrors`: Instruct the SDK to never send an error to Sentry if it matches any of the listed error **messages**.
 If no message is available, the SDK will try to compare against an underlying **exception type and value**.

 For more information and code samples checkout: